The-Known-Galaxy/archives/sith/group_legends/dead_by_dawn/dead_by_dawn.md

 They had arrived at the coordinates and saw a steel-made vault door embedded into the mountain.
 The door had a slot on it.
 They approached the door and proceeded to knock twice and someone opened the latch and asked for the password.
-Jark went up and muttered the phrase ¨Nark¨.
+Jark went up and muttered the phrase Â¨NarkÂ¨.
 The door had opened and 3 personnel waited at the opening.
 They filled them in on the schedule for the target for the next couple of days.
 They went to their quarters and had begun setting their bags and supply in the storage boxes.
 Jark and Krat took the night shift and stood outside the door waiting till the clock hit nine am.